-In rare cases, chronic use of Imuran has contributed to the development of cancers including lymphoma and skin cancer.
+In rare cases, chronic use of Imuran has contributed to the development of cancer, including lymphoma and skin cancer.

-Another rare but serious side effect of taking Imuran is an increased risk of developing a brain infection called progressive multifocal leukoencephalopathy (PML).
-Seek immediate medical attention if you begin experiencing seizures, problems speaking or moving, vision changes, confusion or difficulty concentrating.
+Another rare but serious side effect of taking Imuran is an increased risk of developing a brain infection called progressive multifocal leukoencephalopathy.
+Seek immediate medical attention if you begin experiencing seizures, problems speaking or moving, vision changes, confusion, or difficulty concentrating.

 Azathioprine (Imuran) Drug Information Sheet — Johns Hopkins Arthritis Center